lfbraz/azureml-automl-mlops/README.md

-# Azure AutoML (Automated Machine Learning) integrated in a MLOps
+# Azure AutoML (Automated Machine Learning) integrated with a MLOps process
 Here we will demonstrate how to create a multi-stage MLOps process integrated with an Azure AutoML experiment.

 This tutorial was created for learning purposes, please feel free to adapt the code for your needs or to suggest modifications. 😃

 ---

 The following diagram shows a high-level overview of the MLOps process using an Azure Automated Machine Learning model.
-We use a [notebook](/notebooks/automl-register-model.ipynb) to register the **best model** based on an previously runned experiment:
+We use a [notebook](/notebooks/automl-register-model.ipynb) to register the **best model** based on an previously performed experiment:

 ![mlops](images/mlops-flow.PNG?raw=true)

-Basically with this approach we can use different workspaces in this flow and customize our MLOps process to have for example pre-deployment conditionals or any other business requirements.
+Basically, with this approach, we can use different workspaces in this flow and customize our MLOps process to have for example pre-deployment conditions or any other business requirements.

 ### Prerequisites:

 1. Have an Azure Subscription
 2. Create an Azure Machine Learning Workspace
-   1. Create and run an AutoML experiment (in our case we will use a already runned automl experiment based on Diabetes Open Dataset)
+   1. Create and run an AutoML experiment (in our case we will use an already performed automl experiment based on Diabetes Open Dataset)
 3. Create an Azure DevOps project
 4. Install [Azure ML extension](https://marketplace.visualstudio.com/items?itemName=ms-air-aiagility.vss-services-azureml&targetId=09d19ee8-b94a-4f99-a763-11cc0fe1a111&utm_source=vstsproduct&utm_medium=ExtHubManageList) in your Azure DevOps organization (This extension will be used to connect Azure DevOps with Azure ML Workspace)
 5. A service connection configured in your Azure DevOps project (see [How to set up your service connection](#how-to-set-up-your-service-connection))